-Timothy McCarthy studied Speech and Drama at the Cork School of Music, taking both Teachers and Performers Diplomas.
-He graduated from the National University of Ireland with a primary degree in Economics and Sociology and a Masters Degree in Drama and Theatre Studies.
-He holds the post graduate Certificate in Adjudicating.
+Timothy studied Speech & Drama at the Cork School of Music; graduated from the National University of Ireland with an MA Degree in Drama and Theatre Studies and the Higher Diploma in Education; he holds the Post Graduate Certificate in Adjudicating.

 John’s links to the festival movement began first as a parent, later managing the finances of his wife’s dance school, and subsequently as a member, and Secretary, of his local festival committee; where he gained experience in the organisation and running of festivals.
 Since January 2013 he has been a member of the Board of Trustees, and was elected Honorary Treasurer in October 2014.